-Textbooks: IMPORTANTYou do not need to buy a textbook or access code for our class.
-Our required textbook is provided in Blackboard.
-Since our course is in the TexBook Inclusive Access program, you have already paid the lowest market price for the electronic textbook.
+Textbooks: IMPORTANT You do not need to buy a textbook or access code for our class.
+Both of our required textbooks are provided in Blackboard.
+Since our course is in the TexBook Inclusive Access program, you have already paid a textbook fee of \$58, which is the lowest market price for the two electronic textbooks.
 You will have access to the ebook versions on the first day of class.
-OPTIONAL: if you would like to rent or own a print copy of our textbook, you are welcome to obtain it through the SPC Bookstore, the publisher website, or another book vendor.
+OPTIONAL: if you would like to rent or own a print copy of our textbooks, you are welcome to obtain them through the SPC Bookstore, the publisher website, or another book vendor.